 Benefits of Soil Health

 When growers are practitioners of the 4 principles of soil health, there are many positive results.
-Soil health benefits people and the land.
+Good soil health benefits both people and the land.
 Key improvements include:

 Increased plant health